Packing up the car for a day’s outing with our dog should be something to look forward to. Unfortunately for some dogs this isn’t the case.

 - For over-excitement introduce car travel on the way back from a walk.
 You could also try taking them on short journeys but to nowhere in particular.
 This will help them stop predicting an exciting walk so they do not become over-aroused.

-- For the dog that only usually goes to the vets in the car - try and take them to pleasant destinations too!
+- For the dog that only usually goes to the veterinarian in the car - try and take them to pleasant destinations too!

 - Remember: Dogs should always be harnessed or secured during travel to prevent injury and interfering with the controls.